Nareshix/rsql/README.md

 - Since SQLite defaults to nullable columns, the type inference system defaults to Option<T>.
 To use concrete types (e.g., String instead of Option<String>), explicitly add **NOT NULL** to your table columns

-- It is strongly recommended to use [STRICT tables](https://sqlite.org/stricttables.html) for better compile time guarantees.
-Recommended to use [WITHOUT ROWID](https://www.sqlite.org/withoutrowid.html).
+- You cannot name a field called `transaction` in the struct since its a reserved method name for transactions.
+Failiure to do so will result in a compile time error.

 - There will be rare scenarios when a type is impossible to infer. `LazySql` will tell you specifically which binding parameter or expression cannot be inferred and will suggest using type casting via PostgreSQL's `::` operator or standard SQL's `CAST AS`.
 Note that you can't type cast as `boolean` for now.